Through #BuildToGive, the LEGO Group is encouraging families to get creative and help bring the joy of play to 1.5 million children in need.

-In connection with the #BuildToGive 2018 Holiday Campaign, the LEGO® Group will donate one LEGO set to charity for every #BuildToGive ornament that is built either at home with LEGO Bricks and shared on social media with #BuildToGive or in a LEGO Retail Store.
+In connection with the #BuildtoGive 2021 Holiday Activation, the LEGO Group will donate one LEGO® set to charity for every star that is built with LEGO bricks and shared on social media with #BuildtoGive.
 Children under the age of 13 must obtain parent’s permission to post to social media.
-Total donation not to exceed 500,000 LEGO sets with a total value of 5,000,000 USD.
-No purchase necessary.
+Total annual donation not to exceed 1,500,000 LEGO sets with a total value of 15,000,000 USD.

 About the LEGO Group